kno10/rust-kmedoids/README.md

 # k-Medoids Clustering in Rust with FasterPAM

-This Rust crate implements k-medoids clustering with PAM.
+This Rust crate implements k-medoids clustering with PAM and variants of clustering by direct optimization of the (Medoid) Silhouette.
 It can be used with arbitrary dissimilarites, as it requires a dissimilarity matrix as input.

 For further details on the implemented algorithm FasterPAM, see: